1101712/lucid-dreaming-out-of-body-travel/README.md

 ### Acknowledgements

-+ to Kay Welfare for great psyhological support and motivation.
++ To Kay Welfare for great psyhological support and motivation.
 + To my mentor Antonio Rodriguez for helping to resolve the technical questions.
 + I would like to mentions Openais ChatGPT, which gave me a huge opportunity to study quickly and very efficiently.
 + To the Code Institute slack community.